407-610-2417

 You’ll mainly want to prioritize keywords with relatively low difficulty scores so that you can rank for them more easily.
 At the end of the day, if the keyword from your list is too difficult to rank for because of high competition, it is probably not worth your time and effort.

-You can also filter your keywords and set the difficulty score between 1 and 30.
-This gives you a good starting point for choosing keywords.
-After that, check the search volume to see if they’re a good fit for your campaign.
+You can also filter your terms and set the difficulty score between 1 and 30.
+This gives you a good starting point for choosing keywords for SEO.
+After that, check the search volume to see if they bring enough searches.

 The search volumes of the keywords will probably be lower once you set the filter.
 But you’ll be more likely to rank for them.
-Finally, check if the overall competitiveness of your keyword cluster is low to confirm you’re targeting the right opportunities.
+Finally, take a quick look at how competitive your keyword cluster is to make sure you’re going after the right opportunities.
+This matters a lot for ecommerce product page SEO, because queries affect sales directly.
 We’ll talk more about keyword clusters later on.

 Understand Search Intent